muratcan-yuksel/articles/BASH.md

 Don't know which one solved the problem.
 But it is solved anyway.
 EDIT=> seems that in ~/.profile, it is still with export => export PATH="/home/sirius/.local/share/gem/ruby/3.0.0/bin:$PATH" Still, doN't know what is the correct way to do, so I'm not gonna touch it.

+~/.profile ~/.bashrc  ~/.bash_profile
+# SOLVE RAILS CONSOLE PROBLEM
+Add this into your Gemfile
+* gem 'irb'
+then
+* bundle
+it'll work now.